Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

 ## Creating simulations

-The service supports only one simulation, with ID "1".

 ### Creation with POST

 When invoking the API using the POST HTTP method, the service will always